-Using an approved credit card to cover the mandatory CDW insurance is highly recommended when renting a car to see Ireland.
+Using a credit cards like the Chase Sapphire Reserve Card or the Chase Sapphire Preferred to cover the mandatory CDW insurance is highly recommended when renting a car to see Ireland.

 The car rental company will put a hold on your credit card, anywhere up to €5,000, which will come off when you bring the car back to the airport free of damage.

 Be sure to use the right credit card when reserving and paying for your car rental and decline the rental car company’s CDW coverage when you are asked at the desk.

 Some car rental company reps will still push it, though.
 That makes no sense.